Advertiser Disclosure

 Even though Southwest doesn’t fly beyond North America, it is a great option when you need to book positioning flights for international travel.
 A positioning flight gets you from your home airport to an airport with a better route or price to an international destination.

-Southwest doesn’t ever have red-eye flights, meaning that you can always expect to fly during the day.
+While Southwest now does offer some red-eye flights, most of their flights remain during the day.
 Daytime flights are great for the schedules of families traveling with small children and should hopefully help to avoid baby jet lag as much as possible.

 What Makes Southwest Different